holgerkrupp/networkLight/README.md

 Networklight is designed to run on macOS ventura.

-To support the development, please raise your comments and bugs under Issues, perform pull requests or buy the app on the mac App Store (https://apps.apple.com/de/app/networklight/id6443917973?l=en&mt=12)
+To support the development, please raise your comments and bugs under Issues, perform pull requests.

+Th app is available for free in the Mac App Store (https://apps.apple.com/de/app/networklight/id6443917973?l=en&mt=12)